Singapore's Progressive Wage Model

 It’s important to recognise that workers’ wages are also employers’ costs, so raising wages cannot be done sustainably without a corresponding rise in workforce productivity.
 Otherwise, margins are eroded for the business and product pricing cannot be competitive, which hurts consumers.

-Hence, training is a key pillar of OPW.
+Hence, training is a key pillar of the PWM.

 The Singapore Government has committed to providing assistance for employers:

 1. Progressive Wage Credit Scheme: From 2022 to 2026, the Government is co-funding eligible wage increases given to lower-wage workers.
-To reduce administrative burden for employers, any co-funding payouts are automatically disbursed to eligible employers.
+To reduce administrative burden for employers, any co-funding payouts are automatically disbursed.

 2. Workfare Skills Support Scheme: Employers’ training costs for workers above 35 years old and earning less than $2,300 per month are significantly offset.

-These would help businesses to ease into the PWM and OPW in the initial period.
-However, the true benefits accrue over the medium-to-long term for the businesses, as a more productive workforce produces much more and higher-quality products and services that satisfy customer needs, and ultimately adds to the bottom line.
+These would help F&B businesses to ease into the PWM in the initial period.
+However, the true benefits accrue over the medium-to-long term for the businesses, as a more productive workforce produces much more and higher-quality offerings for the business, and ultimately adds to the bottom line.
 Everyone wins – Businesses, Workers, Consumers.

 Supporting Lower-Wage Workers